 Websites older than two or three years old could use an aesthetic refresh, if not a complete redesign — and patching up individual pages can only do so much as time marches on.

 Take a look back at some old school website designs and you’ll find:

-Reliance on Flash that abandoned due to a lack of mobile support
+Reliance on Flash that were abandoned due to a lack of mobile support

 Heavy use of clip art instead of actual photographs or video